Afrika Korps (game): Gameplay

 The game uses the standard alternating "I Go, You Go" system of movement and combat, and each turn represents two weeks of in-game time.
 The military units vary from regiment up to division size.
 The game's system emphasizes the importance of supply, particularly the variability of Afrika Korps' supply and reinforcements.
 Unlike other similar wargames published around the same time, units could not attack at will but had to use supply counters from a very limited pool to attack.
 Another innovation was the "Rommel rule" -- units that traveled with the Rommel counter could move further than normal.

 The game only has one scenario, the historical game, and no optional rules.

 Publication history

 Afrika Korps was designed by Avalon Hill founder Charles S. Roberts and was published in 1964.
 Players immediately noted several issues with play balance, and a second edition with slightly revised rules was released in 1965.
 In 1978, the second edition was repackaged with the same rules but updated components.
 Two years later, Don Greenwood extensively revised the rules and the resultant 3rd edition was released in 1980.

-Afika Korps was a bestseller for Avalon Hill – between 1964 and 1980, the company sold over 100,000 units of the game.
+Afrika Korps was a bestseller for Avalon Hill – between 1964 and 1980, the company sold over 100,000 units of the game.